bookofproofs/bookofproofs.github.io/_sources/history/19th-century/fano.md

 **Gino Fano** was an Italian mathematician whose work was mainly on projective and algebraic geometry.
 He is best known as the founder of the finite geometry.

 ### Mathematical Profile (Excerpt):
-* Ugo Fano came from a wealthy family and he had no need for employment.
 * Ugo Fano was a follower of Giuseppe Garibaldi and strongly in favour of Italian unification.
 * In fact on 17 March 1861, ten years before Gino's birth, the Kingdom of Italy was formally created but it was only just before Gino was born that Italian troops captured Rome.
 * Gino grew up in the newly created country which suffered many problems but also had a new confidence in education.